Manuel-Suarez-Abascal/official-blog/docs/_posts/find-all-file-paths-recursively-by-extension-using-node.js.md

 The `function` combines the JavaScript built-in `array` methods [`filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) & [`includes()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes).
 The `filter()` method will go through each element on the provided `array` & return a new `array` with values coerced to `true` by the `includes` method.

-- Then, we're ready to create the `method` to get all files paths in a `directory` like so:
+- Then, we're ready to create the `method` to get all file paths in a `directory` like so:

 ```js
 const getAllFilesPath = (dirPath, arrayOfFiles) => {